altfatterz/altfatterz.github.io/_posts/2017-01-13-centralized-logging-with-cloudwatch-logs.md

 <p><img src="/images/cloudwatchlogs2.png" alt="Log Group" /></p>

-As you can see the we needed quite a lot of configuration to set everything up.
+As you can see we needed quite a lot of configuration to set everything up.
 In a next post we will see how we can make this simpler with [Boxfuse](https://boxfuse.com/)